 First, go to the Local VA Medical System/Hospital (ie Hinesville COBC for me) Eligibility/Benefits Office and get your Veteran Health Identification Card (VHIC) (ie make sure you bring your passport and/or driver’s license and DD214 Member 4 REAL copy).

 Also, while you are there getting your VHIC, inquire about getting your http://va.gov and My Healthy Vet account setup.
 As you will need to show your passport and/or driver’s license so they can set it up for you as well.
+If you need technical support for http://va.gov, call the http://va.gov Technical Support number at 800-698-2411, then Option 9, then Option 3.

 Oh yeah, the VA requires a bank account for Direct Deposit, so you can set that up at the same time you setup your http://va.gov account/profile.